Danielle Barden is a specialist barrister instructed in business crime, general crime and extradition.

 During her time at the firm she also assisted in the preparation of the defence of a multi-million-pound fraud trial, an action against the police and a judicial review concerning the improper seizure and detention of cash.

 - Women in Criminal Law.

 - Defence Extradition Lawyers’ Forum.

 - Middle Temple Young Barristers’ Association.

 - Middle Temple.

-Danielle regularly appears at confiscation proceedings at the Crown Court.
+Danielle specialises in representing both the defence and prosecution in confiscation proceedings at the Crown Court.

-Recently she has successfully opposed the activation of a number of default sentences for clients whose outstanding confiscation orders have ranged in value from thousands to hundreds of thousands of pounds.
+She has successfully opposed the activation of default sentences for clients whose outstanding confiscation orders have ranged in value from thousands to hundreds of thousands of pounds.

 Cases of Note